-My present law practice consists of approximately seventy percent criminal law and includes a combination of retained clients and appointed clients in federal and state court.
+My present law practice consists of approximately eighty-five percent criminal law and includes a combination of retained clients and appointed clients in federal and state court.
 I represent individuals charged with crimes in the Municipal, Juvenile, General Sessions and Criminal Courts in and surrounding Knox County and on appeal in the Tennessee Court of Criminal Appeals.
-In addition, I am also a Criminal Justice Act ("CJA") panel attorney in the United States District for the Eastern District of Tennessee with matters pending in the Knoxville division.
-My federal criminal law practice also includes handling appellate cases in the Sixth Circuit Court of Appeals in Cincinnati, Ohio.
+In addition, I am also a Criminal Justice Act ("CJA") panel attorney in the United States District for the Eastern District of Tennessee and have matters pending in both the Greeneville and Knoxville divisions.
+My federal criminal law practice also includes handling appellate cases in the Sixth Circuit Court of Appeals in Cincinnati, Ohio where I currently have one case pending before that Court.

-I also currently handle domestic relations cases, which comprise approximately twenty percent of my law practice.
-These cases include divorces, post-divorce custody modification matters, petitions to establish grandparent visitation, and termination of parental rights matters.
+I also currently handle domestic relations cases, which comprise approximately five percent of my law practice.
+These cases include divorces, post-divorce custody modification matters, and termination of parental rights matters.
 In addition, my present law practice includes representing individuals regarding orders of protection in their capacity as either a petitioner or a respondent.

-My present law practice also includes plaintiff's personal injury matters, real property litigation (boundary line disputes, quiet title actions), and pre-arrest / pre-indictment representations.
-These practice areas comprise approximately ten percent of my law practice.
+My present law practice also includes plaintiff's personal injury matters, which comprises approximately five percent of my law practice.
+The remaining five percent of my present law practice involves timber cutting / boundary line matters and pre-arrest / pre-indictment representations.